senseobservationsystems/commonsense-php-lib/README.md

 ### `readEnvironment($id)`

-Returns the details of the selected environment, as an `Environment`object
+Returns the details of the selected environment, as an `Environment`object.

 ### `updateEnvironment($id, $name)`